 An ordained person is available to perform weddings, funerals, and more.
+LGBTQ welcoming and affirming.
 Please contact us for information.
-We are LGBTQIA+ affirming and inclusive.
-We are in solidarity with the movement for Black lives and immigrant sanctuary.

 Great River Tendai Sangha is part of the Japanese Tendai-shu Buddhist tradition.
 Our local sangha is a branch of the Tendai Buddhist Institute and New York Betsuin in Canaan, NY.
 The Tendai Buddhist Institute is designated as the North American headquarters and representative of the Tendai head temple Enryaku-ji, Tendai’s worldwide headquarters on Mt.
 Hiei in Japan.

 In 2006, originally called the Washington Tendai Sangha, we were founded on Rohatsu (December 8th) by Rev. Monshin Paul Naamon, Joshoku (abbot) of Karuna Tendai Dharma Center, Jiunzan Tendaiji “Tendai Temple of Compassionate Cloud Mountain", based in New York.
 Our new affiliate Sangha was placed under the leadership of Doshu, Rev. Chion Ernie Lissabet.
 For a little over one year, services were held in space leased from the Cherrydale Fire Department in Arlington County, Virginia.

 In 2008, the Washington Tendai Sangha moved to space at the Unitarian Universalist Church of Arlington.
 Our weekly shikan meditation services continued there until July 2017.

 In 2010, the sangha leadership passed to Rev. Jikan Daniel Anderson.